ContactEngineering/topobank/docs/deploy.rst

 If everything is okay, start the new containers in the background.

-If you are using supervisor, change again to the terminal with sudo rights and call
+If you are using supervisor, do

 .. code:: bash

-    sudo supervisorctl start topobank
+    supervisorctl start topobank

 Without supervisor, call: